Upper Crust Pizzeria: Controversies

-In 2012, Upper Crust co-owners Joshua Huggard and Brendan Higgins sued Tobins, alleging that he had used more than $750,000 in company money for personal expenses, such as the purchase of a small airplane.
+In 2012, Upper Crust co-owners Joshua Huggard and Brendan Higgins sued Tobins, alleging that he had used more than $750,000 in company money for personal expenses such as the purchase of a small airplane.
 Tobins was placed on leave from the company, but it was eventually discovered that both Huggard and Higgins owed Tobins more than $1 million in unpaid royalties.

 Tobins, Huggard and Higgins settled their lawsuit in August 2012.
 Under the terms of the settlement, Tobins paid Huggard and Higgins $250,000 and assumed partial liability for the class action lawsuit by former Upper Crust employees, the Department of Labor investigation, and a lawsuit by Upper Crust's construction firm.
 In exchange, Tobins received the rights to the Upper Crust name.
-Ultimately Huggard and Higgins fraudulently re-directed the settlement funds for their own personal expenses which were slated to be paid to ZVI Construction.
+Ultimately Huggard and Higgins fraudulently re-directed the settlement funds which should have been paid to ZVI Construction for their own personal expenses.
 Finally, Huggard and Higgins took ownership of the Upper Crust restaurants in Back Bay, Fenway, Harvard Square, Hingham, Lexington, State Street, South End, Summer Street, Waltham, Washington DC, Watertown, and Wellesley.

-Huggard's and Higgins’ company filed for bankruptcy in late 2012, shuttering all of its locations.
+Huggard's and Higgins' company filed for bankruptcy in late 2012, closing all of its locations.

 UC Acquisitions, a private equity firm with ties to Upper Crust founder Jordan Tobins, purchased some locations from the bankruptcy estate of Huggard's and Higgins' firm.
-The location in Harvard Square was subsequently purchased by attorney Shannon Liss-Riordan who had represented the chain's employees in a lawsuit, to be re-opened as a partly employee-owned pizzeria but has since closed as of winter 2018.
+The location in Harvard Square was subsequently purchased by attorney Shannon Liss-Riordan, who had represented the chain's employees in a lawsuit, to be re-opened as a partly employee-owned pizzeria, the Just Crust, which closed in winter 2018.
 Since UC Acquisitions took control of Upper Crust, many franchisees have elected to cut ties with the company.
-As of April 2013, Tobins or UC Acquisitions control the Upper Crust name and the locations in Beacon Hill, Brookline, Lexington, South End, Watertown, and Wellesley.
+As of April 2013, Tobins or UC Acquisitions controlled the Upper Crust name and the locations in Beacon Hill, Brookline, Lexington, South End, Watertown, and Wellesley.